 Covering nautical terminology, collision regulations, safety equipment and boating rules, this course option is ideal for students wishing to complete the boat licence theory learning and test assessment only.
 NOTE: You will still need to complete an on-water boat practical in order to meet all the requirements for obtaining the licence.
-The easiest and quickest way to do this is by attending our boat licence and practical one day course.
+The easiest and quickest way to achieve this is by attending the one day boat licence with practical course.
 You can also opt to complete a boat licence practical only session on another day.

 - The College operates an easy-to-use online booking and enrolment system.
 Just fill in your details and those of anyone attending with you.
 You can also call 1300 723 112 to book via telephone.

 - Group booking discounts available when booking two or more

 people online at one time.
 Adding two or more to your booking is easy.

 Once you've added everyone, click the 'Proceed to payment' button.